Tomosawa/MYNOVA-Sparkin/docs/windows-application.md

 ### Initial Setup

-1. Launch the Sparkin Config application
+1. Launch the Sparkin Client application
 2. Ensure Bluetooth is enabled on your Windows system
 3. Put the Sparkin device in pairing mode (press and hold the button for 3 seconds)
-4. Click "Add Device" in the config app
+4. Click "Add Device" in the client app
 5. Select "Sparkin FP01" from the list of available devices
 6. Follow the pairing instructions